JereKuusela/valheim-world_edit_commands/README.md

 `tweak_runestone`:
 - `discover=id,pintext,pintype,showmap`: Location discovery.
 If showmap=1, then opens the map automatically.
+  - This works for vegvisirs in dungeons too.
 - `name=text`: Display name.
 Use _ as the space.
 - `text=text`: Use text.
 Use _ as the space.
 - `topic=text`: Topic shown with the text.
 Use _ as the space.